CivicActions/ssp-toolkit/docs/ssp.md

 Auditable events may change due to changes in the threat environment.
 CivicActions teams collaborate internally and also communicate with customers and partner organizations to identify and select auditable events.
 The teams that participate in this process are described in control SA-3(b).

 ##### Drupal

 All security-related issues and events, including requests for server log analysis, are recorded in CivicActions' JIRA tracking system.

 #### c

 ##### Drupal

 CivicActions has extensive experience and specialization as a host of websites that are built using the Drupal web hosting platform.
 Our list of auditable events is also informed by the experience and advice of Drupal's security team, which receives security vulnerability reports and publishes security updates related to Drupal and the more than 1 million websites that use the Drupal platform.
-Should the need for additional logging become evident, we have the ability to do so by modifying the website's source code to insert additional Drupal watchdog hooks.
+Should the need for additional logging become evident, we have the ability to do so by modifying the website's source code to insert additional Drupal Watchdog hooks.

 #### d